krother/advanced_python/refactoring/README.md

 **Refactoring is improving the structure of code without changing its functionality.**

-In practice, this means thing like:
+In practice, this means things like:

 * remove redundant code segments
 * split long functions into shorter ones